yebyyy/yebyyy/README.md

 - 💞️ I’m working on a toy implementation of MPPI, Flash Attention, and a multimodal LLM.
 - 📫 How to reach me: [My Personal Website](https://www.yebyyy.com)
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I played violin for 12 years and I am currently playing in GTSO (Georgia Tech Symphony Orchesta).
-I am also a Man City fan!

 <!---
 yebyyy/yebyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.